Last Updated: July 21, 2024

 Social and Political Tensions

-Economic inequality can create social divisions, reduce trust in institutions, and cause political instability.
-It has been linked to higher crime rates, lower civic engagement, and increased support for authoritarian or populist movements.
+It can foster social discrimination and distrust in institutions and result in political instability.
+It has been linked with an increase in crime rates, lower civic participation, and generous support for authoritarian or populist movements in society.

 Health Disparities